 Enter the VAT code referring to a sale or a cost.
 There must be a code in the VAT Codes table.

-Refer to the Transactions page for explanations of VAT codes and further information.
+Refer to the Transactions with VAT page for explanations of VAT codes and further information.

 Account and category card